 - Trend Guideline: Reductions in State Aid as a percentage of operating revenues is considered a warning indicator particularly if the Town does not have adequate reserves to offset reductions. - Analysis: Designed to fund a variety of local services (education, veterans, and general operations), State Aid is an important component of the overall revenue picture.
 Any decline in State Aid is troublesome as towns have become somewhat reliant on such revenue, which is not guaranteed.
-In recent years Natick has experienced moderate increases to Net State Aid (Revenues Charges & Offsets) with Net State Aid revenues comprising over 8.5% of the operating budget.
+In recent years (FY18 FY20) Natick has experienced moderate increases to Net State Aid (Revenues Charges & Offsets) of an average increase of over 3%.
+As a percentage of the budget Net State Aid revenues comprise over 8.5% of the operating budget.